 Notes:

-This recording features one of only two known rare live recordings of The Twilight Zone, which was soon after swapped with an early Xanadu around April 24 of 1977.
+• This recording features one of only three known rare live recordings of The Twilight Zone, which was soon after swapped with an early Xanadu by April 24 of 1977.

-Best I Can is played much earlier in the setlist in comparison to later headlining dates of this tour, which feature it at the very end of the second encore.
+• Best I Can is played much earlier in the setlist in comparison to later headlining dates of this tour, which feature it at the very end as a third encore.

 This recording may be the first to capture both Geddy and Alex using double neck guitars.
 It sounds like Alex uses one on The Twilight Zone, and it sounds like Geddy plays rhythm guitar during the end portion of The Necromancer.
 Additionally, you can hear the Eventide Harmonizer on Alex's guitar during portions of The Twilight Zone.
 This is more indication that Rush were adding more technology to their touring gear in late 1976, after adding Taurus Pedals to Lakeside Park a month earlier.